DSLibrary/dslib/README.md

 //methods
-set.add(item); //adds an item to the set set.remove(item); //removes an item from the set set.contains(item); // returns a boolean if item in slt
+set.add(item); //adds an item to the set set.remove(item); //removes an item from the set set.delete(item); // removes an item from the set, same as remove set.contains(item) // returns a boolean if item is in a set set.has(item) // returns a boolean if item is in set, same as contains set.clear() // emptys the set set.size() // returns the number of items in the set
 ```

 ###LinkedList